 Apple TV+ was also launched in Malaysia in 2019 and at times comes as a complimentary added-value service when you sign up for a package such as the Apple Music Student Plan or purchase a device from Apple and other brands like Sony PlayStation.
 Do note however that you don’t necessarily need an Apple device to subscribe to the streaming service.

-On the platform, you can watch popular series like Ted Lasso, The Morning Show, The Crowded Room, Hijack, and more.
+On the platform, you can watch popular series like Ted Lasso, The Morning Show, Hijack, and Masters of the Air.
 The Apple TV+ is the only platform that exclusively features original content with no other movie or show selections.
-Subscription fees for Apple TV+ is RM 29.90 per month after free trial.
+Subscription fees for Apple TV+ is RM 29.90 per month after a free seven-day trial.

 Backed by film and TV giants like Disney, Pixar, Marvel, Star Wars, and National Geographic, one can imagine the variety of content you’ll find on the Disney Hotstar platform.

-Feel the creative juices of filmmakers flowing out of Disney, Pixar, and animation studios around the world in movies like Turning Red, Encanto, Ejen Ali, and more.
-Those who can’t get enough of the Marvel universe can watch content on their superheroes on the platform.
+Feel the creative juices of filmmakers flowing out of Disney, Pixar, and animation studios around the world in shows like The Bear and Kingdom of the Planet of the Apes and more.
+Those who can’t get enough of the Marvel universe can watch content on their favourite superheroes on the platform.

 Which Streaming Service Should You Get?

-In general, HBO shows tend to carry a certain dark cinematic feel to them focusing on more serious topics like politics, family drama, and so forth.
-Netflix has a variety of entertaining content including reality TV shows, documentaries, and award-winning films many of which are not available outside of the platform.
+In general, HBO shows tend to portray more serious themes like politics, family drama, and so forth.
+Netflix has a variety of entertaining content including original reality TV shows, documentaries, and award-winning films many of which are not available outside of the platform.
 If you are looking for kids-focused or Marvel content, Disney Hotstar would be the choice for you.

 By now, you probably have a rough idea of what each streaming service offers.
 If you want content that would appeal to all your family members, you can choose a streaming platform that offers more general content.
 Otherwise, other platforms offer more niche content that may suit more particular preferences.